MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-settings-in-teams.md

         >
         > Selecting a port range that is too narrow will lead to dropped calls and poor call quality.
 The recommendations below should be a bare minimum.

-If you are unsure what port ranges to use in your environment, the following settings are a good starting point.
+If you're unsure what port ranges to use in your environment, the following settings are a good starting point.
 To learn more, read [Implement Quality of Service (QoS) in Microsoft Teams](QoS-in-Teams.md).
 These are the required DSCP markings and the suggested corresponding media port ranges used by both Teams and ExpressRoute.

 _Port ranges and DSCP markings_